gruntjs/grunt-docs/Getting-started.md

 ```

 ### Project and task configuration
-Most grunt tasks rely on configuration data defined in an object passed to the [grunt.initConfig] method.
+Most grunt tasks rely on configuration data defined in an object passed to the [[grunt.initConfig|grunt#grunt.initconfig]] method.

 In this example, `grunt.file.readJSON('package.json')` imports the JSON metadata stored in `package.json` into the grunt config.
 Because `<% %>` template strings may reference any config properties, configuration data like filepaths and file lists may be specified this way to reduce repetition.